TheRenegadeCoder/sample-programs-website/docs/projects/factorial/lisp/index.md

 {% endraw %}

-[Factorial](https://sampleprograms.io/projects/factorial) in [Lisp](https://sampleprograms.io/languages/lisp) was written by:
+Factorial in [Lisp](https://sampleprograms.io/languages/lisp) was written by:

 - Parker Johansen
 - Renato

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 11 2020 06:48:59.
-The solution was first committed on Oct 01 2020 17:40:32.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution